Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 Appearing similar to S. trifasciata ‘robusta’, this cultivar may flower.

-The bloom time isn’t very cut and dry and quite infrequent.
+The bloom time of the pale snake plant isn’t very cut and dry and is quite infrequent.

-But when they do bloom, the flowers are white in color, inconspicuous, and slightly fragrant.
+But when sanseveria moonshine blooms, the flowers are white in color, inconspicuous, and slightly fragrant.

 But despite its requirements, the plant can withstand full sun and low light conditions.

-Hardy to USDA Hardiness Zones 10 through 11, these plants do well in warmer climes with temperature ranging between 55° – 85° degrees Fahrenheit (13° C – 29° C).
+Hardy to USDA Hardiness Zones 10 through 11, these sans moonshine plants do well in warmer climes with temperatures ranging between 55° – 85° degrees Fahrenheit (13° C – 29° C).

 Watering and Feeding

-Being a succulent, this plant doesn’t require much water to stay healthy and thrive.
+Being a succulent, sanseveria moonshine doesn’t require much water to stay healthy and thrive.
+This plant stores water in the foliage, so be careful not to overwater because it can lead to root rot.

-Even though Sansevieria moonshine can tolerate drought conditions, you should let the soil dry out between watering.
+Even though Moonshine sanseveria can tolerate drought conditions, let the soil dry out between watering.
+Keep the leaves dry, and avoid overwatering.

-Also, lower the frequency of water to once a month when the temperatures start dipping low.
+Reduce the watering frequency to once a month when the temperatures start to drop.

-Feed your moonshine plants with a general-purpose plant food twice a year in the spring or summer.
+Feed your moonshine plants with general-purpose plant food twice a year in the spring or summer.
+You can also use a cacti or succulent fertilizer.
+However, don’t overfeed the plants.

-The standard potting mix used for succulents and cacti is suitable for mother-in-law’s tongue.
+The standard potting mix used for succulents and cacti suits the mother-in-law’s tongue.

-Drainage is an important factor in the soil you choose as they are susceptible to root rot when water stands around the rhizome structure.
+Drainage is an important factor in your chosen soil, as they are susceptible to root rot when water stands around the rhizome structure.

-Even though you’re able to transplant the Moonshine plant any time of the year, repotting shouldn’t be rushed.
+Even though you can transplant the Moonshine plant any time of the year, repotting shouldn’t be rushed.

-Repotting Sansevieria moonshine every 2-5 years should be sufficient.
+Repotting Sansevieria moonlight every 2-5 years should be sufficient.

 When you want to move your moonshine Sansevieria, feel the root ball and carefully shake it loose from the pot.

-Place it in a new pot at least 1”-2” inches below the rim of the pot.
+Place it in a new pot with a drainage hole at least 1”-2” inches below the rim of the pot.

 Grooming and Maintenance